lachrist/aran/doc/design/monad.md

-Currently, `unbuild` is using the writer monad extensively.
+Currently, `trans` is using the writer monad extensively.
 This enables automated handling of prelude.
 But scope still need to be passed around manually.
 Most of the time, a reader monad would be sufficient.
 The only (contagious) case that would require the state monad is `listInitializeScopeEffect`.
 This function updates the deadzone of variables to remove many runtime checks.
 We could have a monad that handles all these cases and use characters to type the arguments of monadic functions.
 For instance:

 - `X`: pure `X`
 - `R`: reader + writer `(state: S) => [W, X]`